 Tracking systems are not there to stop teams making mistakes but are there to help if a situation deteriorates or if help is needed.
 Tracking still allows teams to get lost and correct their navigation errors, but tracking permits the leader to know their location and provide support, as necessary.

-While the DofE allows DofE groups to use tracking systems to support the safety of their expedition teams, it is not a requirement, nor it is a substitute for the required emergency training and competent supervision.
+While the DofE allows DofE groups to use tracking systems to support the safety of their expedition teams, it’s not a requirement, nor is it a substitute for the required emergency training and competent supervision.